Brocken spectre

-A Brocken spectre (British English; American spelling: Brocken specter; Brockengespenst), also called Brocken bow, mountain spectre, or spectre of the Brocken is the magnified (and apparently enormous) shadow of an observer cast in mid air upon any type of cloud opposite a strong light source.
+A Brocken spectre (British English; American spelling: Brocken specter; Brockengespenst), also called Brocken bow, mountain spectre, or spectre of the Brocken, is the magnified (and apparently enormous) shadow of an observer cast in midair upon any type of cloud opposite a strong light source.
 The figure's head can be surrounded by a bright area called Heiligenschein, or halo-like rings of rainbow-coloured light forming a glory, which appear opposite the Sun's direction when uniformly sized water droplets in clouds refract and backscatter sunlight.

 The phenomenon can appear on any misty mountainside, cloud bank, or be seen from an aircraft, but the frequent fogs and low-altitude accessibility of the Brocken, the highest peak of the Harz Mountains in Germany, have created a local legend from which the phenomenon draws its name.
 The Brocken spectre was observed and described by Johann Silberschlag in 1780, and has often been recorded in literature about the region.